react-navigation/react-navigation.github.io/versioned_docs/version-6.x/use-link-props.md

 }
 ```

-If the `action` prop is not specified, the path provided to the `to` prop will be parsed and dispatched as a `navigate` action.
+If the `action` prop is not specified, the path provided to the `to` prop will be used and dispatched as a `navigate` action.